top of page

 Chapter 1:

 In the U.S. context, I explore whether immigrant presence and racial segregation affect different individuals' attitudes toward immigration and vote choice.
-I hypothesize that for conservatives, higher immigrant presence and/or racial segregation are related to more pro-immigration attitudes and a lower probability of voting for Trump.
-Further, even voters who are particularly against-immigration are less likely to vote for Trump if they live in counties that are racially segregated.
-With data from the U.S. Census, American Community Survey, and Cooperative Election Study (2020), I use Bayesian multilevel linear regressions with immigration attitudes as DV and then binomial logistic regressions with voting choices as DV.
+There is a controversy in previous literature about whether more immigrants lead to more or less anti-immigration attitudes and populist right voting.
+I argue that the disagreement is because they ignore the degree to which the immigrants (and other minorities) are segregated.
+In the U.S. context, I hypothesize that for conservatives, higher immigrant/racial segregation is related to more pro-immigration attitudes and a lower probability of voting for the Republican candidate.
+Further, even voters who are particularly against immigration are less likely to vote for the Republican candidate if they live in counties that are racially segregated.
+With data covering four presidential elections in 2008-2020 from the U.S. Census, American Community Survey, and Cooperative Election Study, I use Bayesian multilevel linear regressions with immigration attitudes as DV and then Bernoulli models with voting choices as DV.
 Most results support the hypotheses.
 This paper contributes to immigration politics by comparing the different effects of immigrant presence and racial segregation interacting with ideology and providing an alternative to the threat theory in explaining the divergent effects of racial segregation on liberals’ and conservatives’ immigration attitudes and voting choices.

 Chapter 2:

-The second chapter focuses on the populist right surge in Chile.
-I hypothesize that (1) higher immigrant presence is related to a higher probability of voters identifying with a political party; and that (2) higher immigrant presence is related to a higher probability of rightist voters voting for the populist right.
-With data from the 2017 Chile Census, temporary residence applications, and the Chilean Longitudinal Social Survey (2022), I first run logistic regressions on party identification, and then (multinomial) logistic regressions on voting choices.
-After holding the local economic context constant, the findings support my hypotheses.
+The second chapter focuses on the populist right surge in Chile where immigration is a new issue.
+I propose a theory of “immigrationalized” partisanship and hypothesize that (1) higher immigrant presence is related to a higher (lower) probability of leftist (rightist) voters identifying with a political party and that (2) higher immigrant presence is related to a lower probability of apartisans (partisans) voters voting for the left (populist right).
+With data from the 2017 Chile Census, temporary residence applications from Servicio Nacional de Migraciones, and the Chilean Longitudinal Social Survey (2022), I first run logistic regressions on party identification and then multinomial logistic regressions on voting choices.
+Most results support my hypotheses.
 This study contributes to the study on immigration politics by providing evidence about how immigrant presence affects voters' movement into and out of partisanship and how this relationship affects their voting decisions in Chile.

 Chapter 3: